Coventry: The arts

 The Shakespearean actor Dame Ellen Terry was born in Coventry in 1847.
 Other Coventrians in the arts include comedy film directors Debbie Isitt, Alice Lowe and Sharon Maguire; comedians Reg Dixon, Emma Fryer and Guz Khan; actors Jassa Ahluwalia, Jordan Bolger, Nitin Ganatra, Nigel Hawthorne, Harold Innocent, Charles Kay, Clive Owen, Brendan Price and Robin Parkinson; actresses Gillian Barber, Lisa Dillon, Tamla Kari, Sinead Matthews, Bharti Patel, Carmen Silvera, Melissa Walton, and Billie Whitelaw, musicals star Dave Whillets; theatre producer Dominic Madden, and ventriloquist Dennis Spicer.

-Writers from Coventry include the poets Connie Frazer, Cathy Galvin and Philip Larkin; and authors Aaron Ashmore, Mark Barrowcliffe, Cathy Cassidy, Lee Child, Cyril Connolly, Wren James, and Graham Joyce.
-Coventarian painters include Sydney John Bunney, Herbert Edward Cox, John Eyre, David Gee, and Rhoda Holmes Nicholls.

-Many notable musicians originated in Coventry, including electronic composer Delia Derbyshire, members of the Specials Jerry Dammers, Terry Hall, Roddy Radiation, and Neville Staple, member of the Selector Neol Davies, drummer Martin Atkins, heavy metal musician Lee Dorrian, Melissa Graham of Solid HarmoniE, Vince Hill, yodeller Frank Ifield, rapper JAY1, Charlotte Kelly, VJ Paul King, DJ Lisa Lashes, drummer Jen Ledger of Skillet, composers Daniel Fardon and Clint Mansell, singer Hazel O'Connor, Julianne Regan of All About Eve, lead singer of the band Stereo Nation Taz, Panjabi MC and pianist Hilda Woodward.
-Arthur Wills, composer, organist and Director of Music at Ely Cathedral (1958–1990), was also born in Coventry.
 Record producer Pete Waterman is from the city, and was president of rugby team the Coventry Bears, now the Midlands Hurricanes.

 2 Tone music developed in and around Coventry in the 1970s and two of the genre's most notable bands, The Specials and The Selecter, are both from the city.
 The movement is celebrated at the Coventry Music Museum.
 Other Coventry bands include Bolt Thrower, Coventry Automatics, Lieutenant Pigeon, The Primitives, Adorable, Fun Boy Three, The Colourfield, King, Jigsaw, Napalm Death, The Sorrows, The Enemy and The Ripps.

-The former glamour model Debee Ashby and international fashion model Neelam Gill are from Coventry.
-Coventry broadcasters include Gillian Joseph and Jackie Kabler.
-Former BBC Radio 2 broadcaster Brian Matthew was a Coventrian, as is former Sky Sports broadcaster Richard Keys who attended Whitley Abbey School.